apexo/pgdtls/README.md

     ip route add default via 10.10.1.1 dev $DEVICE_NAME src 10.10.1.2

-This will set explicit routes for all --connect hosts to, so that they be routed via the current default gateway.
+This will set explicit routes for all --connect hosts, so that they be routed via the current default gateway.
 Then the default route is replaced.

 Server mode example invocation: